JimKw1kX/Havoc-C2-Modification-YARA-Free/README.md

-6. The whole modified havoc is here, you can download and compile your own to make modificatio and YARA check using a simple python script with updated yara rules
+6. The whole modified havoc is here, you can download and compile your own to make modificatio and YARA check using a simple [python script](https://github.com/JimKw1kX/Havoc-C2-Modification-YARA-Free/blob/main/Yara%20Scan%20Checker/yara_check.py) like the following with updated [yara rules](https://github.com/elastic/protections-artifacts), you can add [pe-sieve](https://github.com/hasherezade/pe-sieve) and [moneta](https://github.com/forrest-orr/moneta) in the script to check addtioanl memory region for the shellcode and modify it accordingly.

 ```js